-- (1) Body-Worn Camera (BWC) A body-worn camera is an "on-the-body" video and audio recording system worn by a trooper/police officer to capture digital multimedia evidence as an additional means of documenting specific incidents in the field in the course and scope of his/her official duties. - (2) Digital Multimedia Video Files (DMVF) Digital multimedia video files consists of all digital recordings, to include but not limited to audio, video, photographs, and their associated metadata.
-Metadata includes any digital identifiers that are captured as part of the actual recording, such as date/time, GPS coordinates, labeling, etc. - (3) DESPP System Administrator (SA) A DESPP employee designated and authorized with full access to user rights who assigns and tracks master inventory of equipment and controls passwords and end-user security access rights. - (4) Evidence Transfer Management (ETM) ETM is the transfer of media from the body-worn camera to a secured server or other reliable secure storage source.
-The method of evidence transfer management for body-worn cameras shall be approved by the SA. - (5) Local Body-Worn Camera Coordinator A resident trooper or other assigned sworn DESPP employee that shall be responsible to assist with the implementation of body-worn cameras within his/her assigned town(s) by providing assistance and guidance to personnel assigned a body-worn camera.
-The Local BWC Coordinator shall act as liaison to the SA. - (6) Media For the purposes of this policy, references to media include photographs, audio recordings and video footage captured by the BWC device.
-The media is stored digitally and encrypted. - (7) Body-Worn Camera Liaison Supervisor A DESPP sworn employee who holds the rank of sergeant or higher who is designated by the troop or unit commanding officer to assist with the implementation of the body-worn camera within his/her troop/unit by providing assistance and guidance to troopers who are assigned a body-worn camera.
+- (1) Body-Worn Camera (BWC) A body-worn camera is an "on-the-body" video and audio recording system worn by a trooper/police officer to capture digital multimedia evidence as an additional means of documenting specific incidents in the field in the course and scope of his/her official duties. - (2) Body-Worn Camera Liaison Supervisor A DESPP sworn employee who holds the rank of sergeant or higher who is designated by the troop or unit commanding officer to assist with the implementation of the body-worn camera within his/her troop/unit by providing assistance and guidance to troopers who are assigned a body-worn camera. - (3) Digital Multimedia Video Files (DMVF) Digital multimedia video files consists of all digital recordings, to include but not limited to audio, video, photographs, and their associated metadata.
+Metadata includes any digital identifiers that are captured as part of the actual recording, such as date/time, GPS coordinates, labeling, etc. - (4) DESPP System Administrator (SA) A DESPP employee designated and authorized with full access to user rights who assigns and tracks master inventory of equipment and controls passwords and end-user security access rights. - (5) Evidence Transfer Management (ETM) ETM is the transfer of media from the body-worn camera to a secured server or other reliable secure storage source.
+The method of evidence transfer management for body-worn cameras shall be approved by the SA. - (6) Law Enforcement Unit- Any agency or department of this state or a subdivision or municipality thereof, or, if created and governed by a memorandum of agreement under section 47-65c, of the Mashantucket Pequot Tribe or the Mohegan Tribe of Indians of Connecticut, whose primary functions include the enforcement of criminal or traffic laws, the preservation of public order, the protection of life and property, or the prevention, detection, or investigation of crime.
+C.G.S.
+7-294a.

+- (7) Local Body-Worn Camera Coordinator A resident trooper or other assigned sworn DESPP employee that shall be responsible to assist with the implementation of body-worn cameras within his/her assigned town(s) by providing assistance and guidance to personnel assigned a body-worn camera.
+The Local BWC Coordinator shall act as liaison to the SA. - (8) Media For the purposes of this policy, references to media include photographs, audio recordings and video footage captured by the BWC device.
+The media is stored digitally and encrypted.